cambridge-cares/TheWorldAvatar/Agents/DashboardAgent/README.md

 ```

 #### 2.3 GET ROUTE: `~url~/dashboard-agent/setup`
 This route will communicate with the stack's dashboard container to set up a live analytical dashboard.
-At the moment, this agent will set up dashboards for the following:
-1) **Facility level** - Room- and asset-related time series are included.

 To execute this route, please send a GET request without any parameters.
 A sample request for curl syntax (in one line) is as follows:
 ```